 8. Water Drops on Burning Rocks (2000)

 Adapted from Rainer Werner Fassbinder’s play of the same name, Francois Ozon explores the play format with this film.
 It’s set in 4 acts and primarily deals with the relationship of an older man with a younger guy that disintegrates over time.
-It’s a love complicated situation that spills over in different directions particularly when two women arrive unto the scene.
+It’s a love complicated situation that s over in different directions particularly when two women arrive unto the scene.

 Nudity and verbal arguments are all exquisitely provided with such ease on this little stage within’ a film.
 If you’re a fan of Fassbinder’s work, then you would know that he is the type of filmmaker that is special.
 You need to have a certain kind of appreciation for his films that can help you get over the sometimes lethargic nuances they can project.
 This story is no exception.
 Add Francois Ozon to the mix and what you have is a special quasi collaboration between two greats in cinema.

 7. 5×2 (2004)